What is Linear Project Management?

 Challenges of Linear Project Management

-While linear project management has its benefits, it also comes with a unique set of challenges.
+While linear project management has its benefits, it also comes with unique challenges.

 14 Key Benefits of Linear Project Management